 FVFL focuses on four pillars: Physical Fitness (educating participants in nutrition, exercise, hygiene, and rest), Spiritual Empowerment (providing the tools to break free from negative thought patterns and habits), Mental Alertness (improving mental state that enhances participants outlook on life), and Financial Stability (providing resources that support a standard of living that will encourage self-sufficiency).

-FVFL has shared an After School Program with FCC (including a combined After School Program Coordinator position), hosts Jump Start to the New You for women on Wednesday evenings, and provides other key programming throughout the year.
+FVFL has shared an After School Program with FCC, manages the Fruit of the Vine Food Shelf, coordinates significant community events, and provides other key programming throughout the year.

 LEARN MORE ABOUT FAMILY VALUES FOR LIFE